What an AccessNI check costs

 AccessNI charges a fee for each criminal record check:

-The person requiring the check usually pays but some employers pay for AccessNI checks.
+The person needing the check usually pays but some employers pay for AccessNI checks.

-If you’re a volunteer in a role which requires a standard or enhanced check, AccessNI will provide the check free to a volunteer who:
+If you’re a volunteer in a role which needs a standard or enhanced check, AccessNI will provide the check free to a volunteer who:

 “...gives their time in a position in a non-profit organisation, free of charge, doing something for the good of the community or a voluntary group, for which they may get travelling and other out-of-pocket expenses, and which is not for their own benefit or for the benefit of a close relative.”